mesosphere-backup/dcos-cassandra-service/README.md

         },
         "count": 1,
         "seeds": 1
+    },
+    "executor" : {
+       "cpus": 0.1,
+       "mem": 512,
+       "heap": 256
+    },
+    "task" : {
+       "cpus": 0.1,
+       "mem": 128,
     }
 }
 ```
 This will create a single node cluster with 2 Gb of memory and 4Gb of disk.
-Note that you will need an addition 3 Gb of memory for the DCOS Cassandra Framework itself.
-Also, cluster operations will require an addition 512 Mb of memory.
+Note that you will need an additional 512 Mb for the DCOS Cassandra Service executor and 128 Mb for clusters tasks.
+The DCOS Cassandra Service scheduler needs 512 MB to run, but it does not need to be deployed on the same host as the node.

 ### Custom Installation